justinbrianhwang/physics/README.md

 # Physics

-This repository contains projects and study materials related to physics, including:
+This directory contains study materials and projects related to physics.

-- Quantum Mechanics
-- Electromagnetism
-- Classical Mechanics
-- Thermodynamics
+## Directories
+- **Quantum_Mechanics/**: Contains projects and materials related to quantum mechanics.
+- **Electromagnetism/**: Contains projects and materials related to electromagnetism.